June 10, 2013

 The next idea was to put the Letterman's Club in the new "All-Sports Museum" which, at the time, was going to be built between the stadium and the new Bryce Jordan Center.
 Although this came very close to happening, it never happened.
 In 2001, we finally did get our Letterman's Club Lounge.
 The new facility is located on the second level in the Southeast corner of the newly renovated stadium with a grand view of Mount Nittany.
 So far, our lounge is considered our "dream come true" clubhouse where players can go and meet other players on a casual basis whenever they should show up to the games.
 The purpose is that when you come to a game you know to go to the clubhouse.

 It should also be mentioned here that from the early days of the club, Michaelene Franzetta was our club secretary.
 Her energy, enthusiasm, and vision had a lot to do with the success in the early years until the foundation was solid enough that it could exist on its own.
-Throughout the entire history of the Football Lettermen's Club, they have had great support coming from Sue Paterno down to Joe, throughout all the administrators and athletic directors, including our current athletic director, Tim Curley.
+Throughout the entire history of the Football Lettermen's Club, they have had great support throughout from all the administrators and athletic directors.
 Frank Rocco was also very instrumental in the success of the early Club.

 Everyone is proud of our Penn State football heritage and tradition.
 The Football Letterman's Club and the Club Lounge are cherries on top of the sundae!